mana-byte/dotfiles-minecraft-style.nixos/README.md

 This project is not an official Minecraft product.<br>
 It is not approved by or associated with Mojang or Microsoft.<br>
 Minecraft © Mojang AB.<br>

+# SPONSOR
+As I'm very kid I have no source of earning.
+If you want to help me and see more these beautiful works, you can help me with [ko-fi](https://ko-fi.com/hooss)